<-- End Marfeel -->

 Freddie Owens Executed Despite 11th Hour Confession From Co-Defendant

-Freddie Eugene Owens was executed by the State of South Carolina on September 20, despite lingering doubts about his guilt and a confession from co-defendant Steven Golden, who stated that Owens was not present at the crime scene, contradicting a decades-old narrative.
+Freddie Eugene Owens was executed by the State of South Carolina on September 20, despite lingering doubts about his guilt and a confession from co-defendant Steven Golden, who said Owens was not present at the crime scene, contradicting a decades-old narrative.

-“If it was true, I feel he should’ve said something earlier, that’s something that person will have to deal with their conscience,” Graves said.
+“If it was true, I feel he should’ve said something earlier, that’s something that person will have to deal with their conscience,” Graves son, Arte, told USA Today.

 Owens’ attorney, Gerald “Bo” King said in a statement that Owens’ death is a tragedy.